SirFrostingham/DayZ_SA_NoMoreSurvivorName/README.md

 ---
 1. Download all files
 2. Edit your mission's init.c file
-3. Merge all sections marked with "//DayZ_NoMoreSurvivor:START" and "//DayZ_NoMoreSurvivor:END"
+3. Review included "Missions" folder and merge all sections marked with (NOTE: There is more than one section) "//DayZ_NoMoreSurvivor:START" and "//DayZ_NoMoreSurvivor:END"
+4. Optional: Review CustomLoadout section and uncomment code between "//OPTIONAL:DayZ_SA_NoMoreSurvivorName:CustomLoadoutExample:START" and "//OPTIONAL:DayZ_SA_NoMoreSurvivorName:CustomLoadoutExample:END"
+5. Optional: If you did step #4, remove redundant handgun and 2 clips below "//OPTIONAL:DayZ_SA_NoMoreSurvivorName:CustomLoadoutExample:END"
-4. Run game
+6. Run game

 How to test
 ---